jk2211/jk2211/README.md

    </p>
 <br />
   <p align="center">
-  What are you doing still snooping around here?
+  What are you doing snooping around here?
   </p>

 <br />